Frank Silvera

 Almost no one in the audience realized he was Black when he played the Italian father of characters Ben Gazzara and Anthony Franciosa portrayed in the Broadway hit play, "A Hatful Of Rain."
 Actress Shelley Winters knew, as did Harry Guardino and Steve McQueen, an understudy actor in the production.
 It had been rumored that Frank helped to save his job during a dispute backstage.
 Actors Marlon Brando, George C. Scott, Estelle Parsons, Geraldine Page, Lou Gilbert, Rip Torn, Paul Newman, Lonny Chapman, Lee Grant, Jimmy Dean, along with directors Elia Kazan, Arthur Penn, Lee Strausberg, Anna Strausberg, and the vast majority of the Actors' Studio members, all knew very well that he was Black.
 Still, they either did not mention it, or it did not matter.

-More important was that he could play practically any role or character given to him.
+More importantly, he could play practically any role or character given to him.
 Silveras’ credits include Tennessee Williams’ Camino Real, James Baldwin's The Amen Comer, King Lear, and many others.
 He produced, directed, and was featured on television in the western series High Chaparral.
 During the 1960s, Silvera conducted acting workshops at the Coronet Theatre of La Cienega Boulevard in Hollywood and a Writers' Workshop at the Martinique Theatre in New York.

 In June 1970, Frank Silvera died in a strange accident at his house in Pasadena, CA. According to the reports, he was killed while repairing the electric garbage disposal unit in his kitchen sink.
 Frank Silvera is buried in East Elmhurst, Queens, New York.